Publication 109, Internet Sales

 Special case—leases: Even if the criteria above do not apply to your business, generally, you must register, collect, and pay use tax on payments you receive from the lease of merchandise including vehicles, vessels and aircraft, located in California.
 This is true whether you negotiate the lease over the Internet or by any other means.

-The use tax rate is the same as the sales tax rate for any given California location; please see publication 71, California City and County Sales and Use Tax Rates.
+The use tax rate is the same as the sales tax rate for any given California location; please see California City and County Sales and Use Tax Rates.
 Transactions that are exempt from sales tax are usually exempt from use tax.

 Voluntary collection of use tax